 Qualitative Factors to Be Considered When Outsourcing/Insourcing

 The quality of a completed project or product is not necessarily better whether the item or project was done in-house or in a factory abroad.
-Many factors affect work, performance, and quality, and how the company handles these aspects has great bearing on the final output.
+In the in house vs outsourcing question you need to consider the different factors affecting work, performance, and quality, and how the company handles these aspects has a great bearing on the final output.

 Ongoing business relationships undoubtedly hinge on the quality of work being produced, so high standards of quality are paramount.
 But for this quality to be maintained, strict controls and protocols must exist to ensure end-to-end monitoring of a project or the manufacturing process.